One of the most popular Google questions in regard to audiobooks is: Is listening to audiobooks lazy or cheating?

-In 1931 the American Foundation for the Blind and the Library of Congress Book for the Blind Project cooperated ion the “Talking Book Program” which developed the audiobook.
-At this time the amount of books that were recorded as well as their distribution was limited.
-The Bible, the constitution and only few fiction pieces were available through postal service.
+In 1931, the American Foundation for the Blind and the Library of Congress Book for the Blind Project cooperated on the “Talking Book Program” which developed the audiobook.
+At this time, the number of books that were recorded was limited.
+And the distribution was difficult.
+The Bible, the constitution, and only a

-In 2003 Audible made audiobooks available on Apple’s iTunes.
-And yet, only at this point did CD’s replace cassette tapes as the most popular format.
-However, in 2008 digital downloads already replaced the CD as most common way to obtain and listen to audiobooks.
+In 2003, Audible made audiobooks available on Apple’s iTunes.
+CD’s replaced cassette tapes as the most popular format.
+This changed again in 2008 when digital downloads became the most common way to obtain and listen to audiobooks.

 The programs that first distributed audiobooks to disabled people are still active.
 Learning Ally is now the largest provider of audio textbooks.